Lafayette Cemetery No. 1

 1427 Washington Ave., New Orleans, LA, 70130

-Lafayette Cemetery No. 1 is the oldest cemetery in New Orleans.
-Built in 1833 and ripe with ghost stories and the graves of notable New Orleans residents, this Garden District graveyard serves as the final resting place for more than 7,000 people.
-The cemetery gets its name from the old city of Lafayette, now part of New Orleans.
+Lafayette Cemetery No. 1 is one of the oldest cemeteries in New Orleans and is on the National Register of Historic Places.
+Built in 1833 and ripe with ghost stories and the graves of notable New Orleans residents, this graveyard serves as the final resting place for more than 7,000 people.
+It’s situated in the leafy Garden District, which is home to many of the city’s most notable historic buildings.

 The Basics